The creatures you most want to avoid when scuba diving, swimming, or snorkeling.

 Stingrays are always a crowd pleaser on dive boats, and they come in all shapes and sizes, from the smallish blue-spotted one to the massive fan-tailed stingray.
 They are quite passive animals, who will remain in the same spot for as long as possible, and choosing flight over fight if a diver comes to close.

-However, from time to time, they could be considered as one of the dangers of scuba diving.
-Divers will step on one while wading through shallow water, or accidentally land on one if they sit on the bottom, and this can prompt the animal to attack.
+However, from time to time, for a scuba diver they could be a most dangerous animal.
+Divers could step on one while wading through shallow water while doing shore dives, or accidentally land on one if they sit on the bottom, which can prompt the animal to attack.

 Common for all stingrays is the barbed stinger located on their tails, which, apart from being painful in itself, also packs a venom.
 The size of the stinger and the potency of the venom varies, from the blue-spotted stingrays stinger of a few inches, to the foot-long stinger of the giant river stingray.